Learn to Hunt

 Prairie Rose State Park provides a number of beautiful picnic areas with excellent views of the 218-acre lake.
 These are ideal places for family cookouts.
 Two open picnic shelters may be reserved online through the park reservation system.
 Both of the shelters have electrical outlets available.

 Camping at Prairie Rose, whether for a weekend or a family vacation, is delightful.
-There are 95 campsites, 77 with electric hookups and 8 with full hook-up.
+There are a multitude of campsites with several electric hookups and full hook-ups.
 Two campgrounds are available.
 The East campground feature electric and full hook-up campsites with modern shower and rest room facilities.
 The West campground has both electrical and non-electrical campsites.
 Advance campsite reservations can be made through the park reservation system.
 One fourth of the campsites are available on a first-come, first-serve basis.

 Two camping cabins offer another overnight option for park visitors.
 Each cabin is equipped with heat/AC, microwave, dorm fridge, table and chairs, two twin-over-full bunk beds, picnic table and fire ring.
-There are water hydrants and a pit latrine adjacent to the cabins and a courtesy dock is nearby.
+There are water hydrants and a pit latrine adjacent to the cabins and a fishing jetty nearby.
 Each cabin accommodates 6 people, with a maximum of 7, and can be reserved in advanced through the park reservation system.

 There are approximately 7 miles of multi-purpose trails within the park which offer visitors year round use.
 An interpretive trail starts in the northwest corner of the park and winds along the shoreline providing great places to observe a variety of plants and wildlife.
 All trails within the park are open for hiking, snowmobiling, and cross country skiing.